 Automatic Locking Mode

-In this mode, the shoulder belt is automatically pre-locked.
-The belt will still retract to remove any slack in the shoulder belt.
-The automatic locking mode is not available on the driver safety belt.
+In this mode, the shoulder belt automatically pre-locks.
+The belt still retracts to remove any slack in the shoulder belt.
+The automatic locking mode is not available on the driver seatbelt.

 When to Use the Automatic Locking Mode